 While hockey is a huge part of my identity, it’s not my whole life.
 I started playing roller hockey when I was eight because I wanted to be just like my big brother.
 Unfortunately, I didn’t take to skating or team work.
 I was a little gremlin and wanted to do things my own way.
 I loved being like my big brother, but hated hockey.
 At 10, I decided to hang up my skates to focus on finding my passion.
 I started horseback riding and it changed my life.
 It strengthened my core, improved my endurance, but most importantly helped me understand the importance of teamwork.
 I still ride several times a week and teach lessons to novice riders.
 After a five-year break from hockey, I decided to get back on the rink and found my place in the net.
 This time I was playing because I loved it.
 I was playing inline on an outdoor concrete rink 2-3 days a week and indoors once a week.
 With my limited options (no women’s leagues) I took every opportunity to play, whether it was co-ed in my age division, the adult leagues or practicing in my backyard.
-I was invited to several roller tournaments and was awarded best goalie in my co-ed age division last summer (2023).
-I realized that not only did I love being a goalie, but I was pretty good and wanted to continue to grow and play in college.
+I was invited to several roller tournaments and was awarded best goalie in the women's division at April 2024 TOHRS tournament, and 14u (played on a boy's team) August 2023 Pacific Cup.
+What I realized in moving into the net is that not only do I love being a goalie, but I want to continue to improve my hockey IQ and play in college.
 Unfortunately, there are no female inline hockey teams at a collegiate level, so transitioning to ice was imperative.
 With only one ice rink in the entire state, I only get to play on ice twice a week.
-However, I continue to play roller, I just finished competing in the TOHRS tournament (April 2024) in San Jose, CA, I played in two divisions women’s, and 16u boys.
-I won best goalie in the women’s division based on save percentage.
+However, I continue to play roller, I recently finished competing in the TOHRS tournament (April 2024) in San Jose, CA, playing in two divisions, women’s and 16u boys.
+This summer I traveled to Irvine to compete in 19u girls and women's divisions at the NARCH finals.
+My women's team won gold in the silver division.
+I was also invited to play in an 3v3 women's tournament hosted by Pama Golden Knights Academy, and to San Diego to compete on a 16u boys team at the Pacific Cup. in November 2024, I played in the men’s gold division in the Maui invitational.
+My team made it into the finals after a win in a shootout where I was in net.
+While we came in second it was an amazing growth experience.
 My experience playing inline and ice have helped me become a well rounded goalie.
 Between Inline and ice, I play 4-5 nights a week and my skill level is improving exponentially.
 I hope you will take the time to review my profile.
 What you will see is that I will be an asset to your team on and off the ice.

 NCSA College Recruiting® (NCSA) is the exclusive athletic recruiting network that educates, assists, and connects, families, coaches and companies so they can save time and money, get ahead and give back.